Part ofClaude Comparison: Which AI Should You Actually Use?

 - Both reach up to a 1M-token context window

-For example, on the same production refactor across 20 files, Claude shipped a cleaner diff, while DeepSeek matched it on raw algorithm speed at roughly a fifth of the API cost.
+For example, on the same production refactor across 20 files, Claude shipped a cleaner diff, while DeepSeek matched it on raw algorithm speed at a small fraction of the API cost.

 Claude pricing at a glance